Fairfax Wrongful Death Attorney

 As with any law, there are exceptions and specifications.
 After a loss, our personal injury team at Carroll & Nuttall, PLLC can help you understand your legal rights.

-Statute of Limitations for Wrongful Death Cases in Virginia
+Important Deadlines for Filing Wrongful Death Claims in Virginia

 The statute of limitations for wrongful death actions in Virginia is two (2) years.
 That means you must file a lawsuit within 2 years of your loved one’s death.
 If you fail to do so, you could lose your right to pursue legal action entirely.